wynxnyw/Instinct/docs/README.md

 # Instinct - Frontend

 ## About
-The front-end library is responsible for providing a common suite of components, context states, hooks and services to help you build a reactive, fast and engaging experience quickly.
+The front-end library is responsible for providing a common suite of components, context states, hooks, and services to help you build a reactive, fast, and engaging experience quickly.

 ## Directory
 * [Components](components)